getsentry/rfcs/text/0037-anr-rates.md

 There are a couple problems with this:

 1. Total ANRs is affected by client side sampling and dropped events if org/project is close to error quota
-2. The most accurate count of total unique users will probably come from the sessions dataset, or maybe even the metrics dataset (but again this one is affected by client-side sampling)
+2. The most accurate count of total unique users will probably come from the sessions dataset
 3. Getting this information will require clickhouse queries to two different datasets and post-processing to calculate the ANR rate

 Issues outlined in 1 & 2 will result in us showing *wrong* ANR rates and 3 will limit the capabilities of ANR rate - can’t allow sort and search, can’t add it to dashboards or alerts and is not future-proof in case we want to use ANR rates in issue detection.